ashlinrichardson/kgc2010/README.md

 # w41k1k1

 never seen before, this software written by A. Richardson April 1, 2010 -- August 19th, 2010 while funded as an M.Sc. student by Dr. R. Illner at the department of mathematics and statistics (u. victoria), is a fresh interpretation of a command-line utility "scg" (which stands for S. Cloude graphics) written at Natural Resources Canada under the supervision of D. Goodenough and H. Chen.
-The author is thankful to these gentlemen for inspiring a lifetime interest in remote sensing, image analysis, and computer vision.
+The author is thankful to the above gentlemen for inspiring a lifetime interest in mathematical modelling, remote sensing, image analysis, and computer vision.

 the command-line utility "scg" implemented a similar algorithm and was intended for radar data, and included special features for visualizing radar data, inspired by Dr. S. R. Cloude and the radar image visualisation techniques promoted by him.